 - Problem: IDE and SMBus stress might cause a small percentage (<0.05%) of SMBus transactions to be NACKed.
-This is due to speed and memory limitations. - Implication: NACKing SMBus transactions does not impact function. - Workaround: Not applicable. - Status: No Fix: There are no plans to fix this erratum.
+This is due to speed and memory limitations. - Implication: NACKing SMBus transactions does not impact function.

+Workaround: Not applicable.

 10. I2C Transactions: When Working with Bus Speeds 400 KHz or Higher, the Bus Might Hang When the Master Reads More Bytes than the Slave Reported.